uwetom/animation_worksheets/animation_basics_ball.md

 We can now keyframe the squash when it hits the ground.

-- Move to frame 15 and squash the ball vertically by reducing the Y Scale and keyframing
+- Move to frame 15 and squash the ball vertically by reducing the Y Scale and keyframing.

-To conserve the balls volume, this means we need to simultaneously stretch it horizontally
+To conserve the balls volume, this means we need to simultaneously stretch it horizontally.

-- increase the  Scale X and Scale Z and keyframe.
+- Increase the  Scale X and Scale Z and keyframe.
 I have used 1.3 and 0.7.

 ![](images/key_squash.PNG)